vsrinivas/fuchsia/doomed-maxwell/README.md

 Maxwell services are launched by Modular on startup with the `default` build module.

+## Fuchsia Intelligence Dashboard

+Maxwell serves a diagnostic dashboard on port 4000.
+To access it on most Fuchsia development setups (including EdgeRouter and QEMU), watch the startup logs for the DHCP announcement.
+Point your browser to port 4000 of that IP after logging into Fuchsia.

+At present, the dashboard includes a context dump.
+More features to follow.

 ## Testing

-To run the Maxwell tests in a running Fuchsia environment:
+To run the Maxwell integration tests in a running Fuchsia environment:

-    @ /system/test/maxwell_test
+    @ /system/test/maxwell/integration

 A spurious error like